-You've probably heard of the phenomenon of "porch pirates" over the past few years, and maybe you've even been unfortunately affected by such a package theft yourself.
-If you haven't already taken precautionary measures to safeguard your deliveries for the holiday season, we've compiled some tips for how to keep your holiday deliveries safe and your packages from getting into the wrong hands.
-While there is a bit of overlap, we've broken our suggestions down into three categories:
+You've probably heard of the phenomenon of "porch pirates" in recent years.
+Perhaps you've even been an unlucky victim of package theft yourself.
+This can be especially frustrating during the holiday season.
+If you haven't already taken precautionary measures to safeguard your deliveries for the holidays, we've compiled some tips for how to keep your holiday deliveries safe and your packages from getting into the wrong hands.
+While there is a bit of overlap, we've broken our suggestions down into three main categories:

-How to keep your deliveries safe technology solutions
+How to keep your holiday deliveries safe: Technology solutions

 Ding dong, who's there?

 The Ring Video Doorbell 4 will help you keep your deliveries safe this holiday season.
 It offers color Pre-Roll footage, which means you can see an additional four seconds of the events before the motion alerts.
 It can even act as an answering machine for your front door!